DIC Movie Toons

-DIC Movie Toons (originally known as the Nickelodeon Sunday Movie Toons in the United States) were a series of animated made-for-TV movies produced by DIC Entertainment, which lasted for just one season (2002) on Nickelodeon in the United States.
+DIC Movie Toons (originally known as the Nickelodeon Sunday Movie Toons in the United States) were a series of animated television films produced by DIC Entertainment for Nickelodeon.
 It started in 2002, beginning on October 6 and ending on December 29.
+MGM Home Entertainment released the films on home media.

-All films are nowadays a property of WildBrain, which holds the rights to most of DIC's library.
+Most films released under the label are owned by WildBrain, which holds the rights to most of DIC's library; exceptions include GlobeHunters, which was a Nickelodeon in-house production owned by Viacom International as well as films based on comic strips.

-List of movies
+List of films

 Initially, 39 films were ordered from Nickelodeon to air, with later productions including adaptations of concepts such as Black Beauty and The Wonderful Wizard of Oz, but only 13 of them did so.
-With the exception of Groove Squad, which was a completely original story (it was about a group of crime-fighting cheerleaders), all of the made-for-TV films were either based on various DIC productions such as Inspector Gadget, Sabrina: The Animated Series, and Dennis the Menace, or adapted from stories from classic literature such as Treasure Island and 20,000 Leagues Under the Sea.
-In order, the movies featured were:
+With the exception of Groove Squad, which was a completely original story (it was about a group of crime-fighting cheerleaders), all of the made-for-TV films were either based on various DIC productions such as Inspector Gadget, Sabrina: The Animated Series, and Dennis the Menace, or adapted from stories from classic literature such as Treasure Island and Twenty Thousand Leagues Under the Seas.
+In order, the films featured were: